kWeb24/easyCounter.js/README.md

 * `duration` - Duration of animation in miliseconds,
 * `delay` - Time in miliseconds that must elapse before animation starts after element in in viewport.
 * `decimals` - Integer number of decimal places to show in animation.
 Note: Library by default if not set both decimals and inline decimal attribute will take highest decimal places from `attrmin` and `attrmax`
+* `kilosepa` -  Thousands separator character.
+Default false, wich means no separator at all.
 * `runonce` - Have to be true or false.
 By defaults animation starts each time after element gets into viewport.
 If set to true, animation fire only once and stay in complete state.
 * `disableoverride` - Have to be true or false.
 Define if the library can override default element text before start or not.
 Note: Library by default overrides default element text with `attrmin` value so when delay is set start value will be visible.
 After set to true library will not change element text untill animation starts.
 * `autorun` - Have to be true or false.
 If false counters will not start automatically and have to be fired using `$(target).ecfire()` method.